AJITHdaemon/F4CE/README.md

 ##The F4CE project :

 #### A cloud based graphics interface based on the idea that F4CE could be used to interface graphics application on low compatibility devices.
-Scriped in python and built on the Kivy framework.
+Scripted in python and built on the Kivy framework.

 ----------------------------------------------------------------------------------------